-Gannon & Scott was founded in Providence, RI in 1919 to service the precious metal refining needs of the growing jewelry manufacturing industry in the area.
+Gannon & Scott was founded in Providence, RI, in 1919 to service the precious metal refining needs of the growing jewelry manufacturing industry in the area.

-After a 34-year career as a bookkeeper John F. Gannon along with partner and assayer Fred P. Scott set out on their own and started the venture together.
+After a 34-year career as a bookkeeper, John F. Gannon, along with partner and assayer Fred P. Scott, set out on their own and started the venture together.

-From those early days of exclusively servicing jewelry manufacturing Gannon & Scott has grown into a highly respected and capable leader in providing customized precious metal refining and reclamation services to a diverse group of leading industrial and governmental organizations.
+From those early days of exclusively servicing jewelry manufacturing, Gannon & Scott has grown into a highly respected and capable leader in providing customized precious metal refining and reclamation services to a diverse group of leading industrial and governmental organizations.

-Gannon & Scott credits much its success of longevity to their ability to adapt to changes in how precious metals were being used.
+Gannon & Scott credits much of its success of longevity to their ability to adapt to changes in how precious metals were being used.

-From jewelry, Gannon & Scott diversified into servicing the plating and surface finishing industry then into electronics, semiconductor, aerospace and defense technologies.
+From jewelry, Gannon & Scott diversified into servicing the plating and surface finishing industry then into electronics, semiconductor, aerospace, and defense technologies.

 In 1985, Gannon & Scott designed and built their RI facility on Kenney Drive in the Howard Industrial Park in Cranston.

 The company continued to expand its facilities in the 1990s to accommodate the increasing market demand for its services, first expanding its headquarters in 1995 and then again in 1999, bringing the operation's total size to 43,000-square feet.